tek5030/lab-pose-estimation/README.md

-# Lab: Pose estimation and Augmented Reality
+# Pose estimation and Augmented Reality
 In this lab we will implement pose estimation based on 3D-2D correspondences from scratch!

 ![Illustration of pose estimation from 3D-2D correspondences](lab-guide/img/pose_estimation.png)